gridap/Tutorials/README.md

 $ git clone https://github.com/gridap/Tutorials.git
 ```

-Move into the folder and open a julia REPL setting the current folder as the project environment
+Move into the folder and open a julia REPL setting the current folder as the project environment.
+NOTE: use at least Julia 1.1
 ```
 $ cd Tutorials
 $ julia --project=.